ROCm/HIP/docs/how-to/hip_runtime_api/cooperative_groups.rst

 Coalesced groups
 ------------------

 Threads (64 threads on CDNA and 32 threads on RDNA) in a warp cannot execute different instructions simultaneously, so conditional branches are executed serially within the warp.
-When threads encounter a conditional branch, they can diverge, resulting in some threads being disabled, if they do not meet the condition to execute that branch.
-The active threads referred as coalesced, and coalesced group represents an active thread group within a warp.
+When threads encounter a conditional branch, they can diverge, resulting in some threads being disabled if they do not meet the condition to execute that branch.
+The active threads are referred to as coalesced, and coalesced group represents an active thread group within a warp.

 .. note::